vfremaux/moodle-format_page/README.txt

 * Drop the "format_page" folder into the course/format directory
 * Rename it as "page"
-* Get the theme/page in the __theme folder of the distributrion and copy the layout/page.php into your working format
+* Get the theme/page in the __theme folder of the distribution and copy the layout/page.php into your working format
 * Open the config.php file of the format page, and copy the layout definitions into you current theme configuration
-* Copy the content of the __customscripts into a customscripts folder.
+* Copy the content of the __customscripts into a customscripts folder located at moodle installation root.
 * Activate the customscripting :

 $CFG->dirroot = 'your/root';
 $CFG->customscripts = $CFG->dirroot.'/customscripts/';